 When Biegel helped these overwhelmed and burned-out teenagers to learn “mindfulness” techniques, they saw a profound reduction in anxiety, depression, obsessive symptoms, and interpersonal problems.
-Now, “mindfulness” is a New Age-y word I despised before I fully understood what it meant.
-But then I heard an interview with Ellen Langer, a Harvard psychologist and author of Mindfulness.
+Now, “mindfulness” isn’t just a New-Age word.
+In an interview with Ellen Langer, a Harvard psychologist and author of Mindfulness, she gives a deeper meaning.
 She advocates a slow-down-and-pay-attention lifestyle that not only reduces stress, but helps us focus on what’s most important in our lives.

 Mindfulness in our approach to helping students pursue Jesus can not only help them find mental and emotional space in their lives, but could be the key to finding intimacy in their relationship with him.
 The great English poet Elizabeth Barrett Browning wrote: